 Click on the image for a larger version.

-As noted in the diagram, the transistor should be heat-sinked as is it is running in the linear range and is sinking a fair amount of current when idle.
+As noted in the diagram, the transistor should be heat-sinked as is it is running in the linear range and is pulling a fair amount of current when idle.

-The output of this amplifier is intended to be passed along to a high-power amplifier.
-On 630 and 2200 meters, amplifiers are typically not linear because most of the communications uses modes that transmit only single tones (e.g. CW, JT-9, WSPR) and linearity is usually traded for the higher power efficiency of a class D or E power amplifier.
+The output of this amplifier is intended to be passed along to a high-power amplifier, although it can be used directly if operating QRP (e.g. low power).
+On 630 and 2200 meters many operators use amplifiers that are not linear because most of the communications uses modes that transmit only single tones (e.g. CW, JT-9, WSPR) where a nonlinear amplifier will suffice: Linearity is usually traded for the higher power efficiency of a class D or E power amplifier.

 An example power amplifier:

-In the figure below, a typical single-ended FET-type power amplifier is depicted schematically:
+In the figure below, a typical single-ended FET-type power amplifier that can be operated linearly is depicted schematically:

-The drive signal is applied via J401, which is capacitively coupled to the gate of Q401, a high-power N-channel switching FET.
-Transformer T401 transformers the lower impedance of the drain (10-15 ohms) to 50 ohms and this is coupled to the output via capacitors C410 and C411.
+The drive signal is applied via J401, which is capacitively coupled to the gate of Q401, a high-power N-channel switching FET with R401 offering a ground reference a bit of RF "swamping".
+T401 transforms the lower impedance of the drain (10-15 ohms) to 50 ohms and this is coupled to the output via capacitors C410 and C411.
 Capacitors C406-C408 together form a low-impedance RF bypassing network to remove RF from the power supply lead.

 An optional bias supply is shown below the main circuit, using a 78L05 5 volt regulator as a stable voltage reference which is then made adjustable via potentiometer R402.
 The bias is applied to the gate of Q401 via resistor R401, a 100 ohms, 2 watt resistor, the "cold" (non-RF) end of which is RF-grounded by C402 and C403.
 If the bias supply is omitted, the "bottom" of R401 would be connected directly to ground.

 Transistor Q401 is a high-power N-channel FET of the sort found in mains-powered switching power supplies and as such, it should have a voltage rating of at least 200 volts (a higher voltage rating like 400 volts is better!) and a current rating of at least 15 amps.
-This transistor should be well heat-sinked: The body of the Hammond 1590D enclosure has proven adequate for continuous duty operation with the amplifer operating into a reasonably-well matched load.
+This transistor should be well heat-sinked: The body of the Hammond 1590D enclosure has proven adequate for continuous duty operation with the amplifier operating into a reasonably-well matched load at power levels of up to 80-100 watts DC input: Higher input power levels than this should be used with a "proper" heat sink and/or forced-air cooling.

-A power supply voltage of 12-14 volts will produce RF power output in the 15-20 watt range while a 30 volt supply will yield 60-90 watts of RF power.
+A power supply voltage of 12-15 volts will produce RF power output in the 15-20 watt range while a 30 volt supply limited to 3.5 amps will yield 60-90 watts of RF power.

 Particularly at this higher supply/output end of this range, a higher-voltage (>=400 volt) power FET is recommended to be able to withstand mismatch conditions that could occur if the antenna system is detuned.
 It is strongly recommended that a current-limited power supply be used with its threshold current set just above the maximum current pulled by the amplifier when driven to full output into the intended load: If a poor antenna match occurs, the transistor is somewhat protected and if there is a transistor failure, the damage to other components will be minimized.

-In typical "non-linear" use the bias is either set to zero volts (R402's wiper to ground or R401 grounded) or increased such that there is only a few milliamps of FET no-signal idle current: This latter condition slightly reduces the RF drive requirement.
+In typical "non-linear" use the bias is either set to zero volts (R402's wiper to ground or R401 grounded) or increased such that there is only a few milliamps of FET no-signal idle current: This latter condition slightly reduces the RF drive requirement and may yield slightly higher RF output.

-It is an unfortunate fact that while inexpensive power FETs can be used as inexpensive, high-power amplifiers that they are also easy to blow up.
-As noted in the caption of Figure 7, several components were added to improve overall stability.
+It is an unfortunate fact that while inexpensive power FETs can be used as inexpensive, high-power amplifiers that they are also easy to blow up when operated at radio frequencies.
+As noted in the caption of Figure 7, several components were added to improve overall stability - namely the 10 ohm resistor in series with the gate and the RF drive and a series-connected 1k resistor and 0.1uF capacitor between the drain and gate.

-This amplifier is powered from a current-limited adjustable bench-top supply (a Tenma 72-6628) that can produce 34 volts at about 3.25 amps.
-Having strict current limiting goes a long way toward protecting the amplifier under fault conditions (mistuned, open or shorted antenna) and has likely prevented the need to replace the transistor as often.
+This amplifier is powered from a current-limited adjustable bench-top supply (a Tenma 72-6628) that can produce 34 volts at a bit more than 3.25 amps.
+Having strict current limiting goes a long way toward protecting the amplifier under fault conditions (mistuned, open or shorted antenna) and has likely prevented the need to replace the transistor several times - but care is still warranted.

-On the air, the amplifier has been quite reliable - never having failed while in service unless something we amiss with the antenna like the arcing-over of a loading coil or insulator - but if "proper" reverse power protection had been included, it's likely that I'd still be running the original transistor.
+On the air, the amplifier has been quite reliable - never having failed while in service unless something went amiss with the antenna or match system - but if "proper" reverse power protection had been included, it's likely that I'd still be running the original transistor.

 Linear operation at reduced power: